BB-84C/DataAnalysisAgent/README.md

-# GPTAutoSTM
+# NECINA Data Analysis Agent
- Use LLM to auto process STM data
+ Use LLM to auto-process scientific data